MohamedRebai41/CodeQuest2023/Problem_06/statement.md

-# Problem A : Hidden Treasures
+# Problem I : Hidden Treasures

 ## Statement:

 Nami is the navigator of the Straw Hat Pirates in "One Piece", and one of her primary skills is cartography.

 She has recently drawn a map for her team, this map is a matrix of dimensions **n×m**, where **n** and **m** denote the number of rows and columns respectively, composed of integers.
 This matrix serves as a guide to predict positions of hidden treasures.

 The diagonals of a matrix are defined as follows:

 - **Main diagonal**: diagonal starting from element (1, 1) and passing through elements (d, d) for 1≤d≤min(n, m).
 - **Upper diagonals**: diagonals starting from elements (1, 1+d) and passing through elements (k, k+d) for 1≤k≤n, 1≤d<m, k+d<m.
 - **Lower diagonals** : diagonals starting from elements (1+d, 1) and passing through elements (k+d, k) for 1≤k≤m, 1≤d<n, k+d≤n.